jackducasse/caleandar/README.md

 I forked from the 2016 version in Aug 2020 to make a few minor changes, including:
 * Limiting navigation to a minimum and maximum month.
 * Using a `ClickEvent` without removing the href from the link anchor tag.
+* Added option to disable hover text tips.
+* Changed cells to anchors so they can be clicked and opened in new tab (enable `MakeEachCellAnchor = true`).
 * Navigating forwards/backwards a full year at a time.
 * Allowed `adjuster` argument of `createCalendar()` to accept a Date to set the calendar to a specific date.
 	* This could be used to have links within the web page to link to a certain day, with minor changes to the instantiation process.
 	* However, it was not actually used, and is not thoroughly tested.

-Note that I only tested these features with **theme 2**, so there is no guarantee they work with your own application.
+Note that I only tested these features with **theme 1 and theme 2**, so there is no guarantee they work with your own application.
+Testing was not exhaustive, and only minimal testing was done on Theme 1.

 ## Installing
 Simply download the caleandar.js file and any of the css themes you'd like.
 Then include a reference to the file(s) in your html: